Honors in Arts and Humanities

 A project is usually understood to be a creative production in addition to a written paper (minimum 5 pages).
 A project may focus on creative writing, digital media, music, performance, or visual arts, for example, and result in a piece or pieces of creative work accompanied by a critical analysis of the project.
 The project must include public presentation of the project, which could include web publishing, an exhibition, a performance, or a reading.
 Students will work with their faculty supervisor to determine the appropriate form of public presentation.

-Registering for Honors Thesis or Project: In order to register for honors credit, students should consult with their academic advisor.
-Students must complete an Application and Registration for Senior Honors Thesis or Project form, which is signed by the supervisor and second reader and is turned in to the Director of Advising prior to registration for the semester the Senior Honors will take place.
+In order to register for honors credit, students should consult with their academic advisor.
+Students must complete an Application and Registration for Honors form, which is signed by the supervisor and second reader and is turned in to the Director of Advising prior to registration for the semester the Senior Honors will take place.
 Students will then register for three hours of credit under the honors course number in their major: AP 4V99, HIST 4V99, LIT 4V99, or PHIL 4V99.

 Final evaluation of the student's honors thesis or project by the faculty supervisor and second reader is due to the Associate Dean for Undergraduate Education (JO 4.510) by the first day of the final examination period for the semester.
 Students must submit a copy of the honors thesis or project to the Associate Dean for Undergraduate Education by the last day of the final examination period for the semester.
 All theses or projects must have a title and all written work must include formal citations.